dotnet-presentations/blazor-workshop/docs/09-progressive-web-app.md

 Even though Blazor applications are built in .NET, your service worker will still be JavaScript because it runs outside the context of your application.
 Technically it would be possible to create a service worker that starts up the Mono WebAssembly runtime and then runs .NET code within the service worker context, but this is a lot of work that may be unnecessary considering that you might only need a few lines of JavaScript code.

-To add a service worker, create a file called `service-worker.js` in your client app's `wwwroot` directiry, containing:
+To add a service worker, create a file called `service-worker.js` in your client app's `wwwroot` directory, containing:

 ```js
 self.addEventListener('install', async event => {